-The cockapoo dog breed, also known as the Spoodle, is a hybrid dog breed of US origin.
-As such, it is not classified by any international dog breed association and, therefore, has no defined or set pedigree standards.
+The cockapoo, also known as the Poodle, is a hybrid dog breed of US origin.
+As such, it is not classified by any international dog breed association and has no defined or set pedigree standards.
+It is a small—to medium-sized energetic dog breed, born in the 1950s from a refined cross between a Tibetan Spaniel, an English Cocker Spaniel, and a Poodle.

 Appearance and Attributes of the Cockapoo

 Depending on cross-breeding and dominant genetic traits, the size of this breed can, in some cases, vary considerably.
-Height at withers usually does not exceed 35-38 cm, with a rounded head, a relatively long and well-defined muzzle, dark eyes and long, drooping ears.
+Height at withers usually does not exceed 35-38 cm.
+It has a rounded head, a relatively long and well-defined muzzle, dark eyes, and long, drooping ears.

 Despite this, the dense coat requires frequent grooming, making it challenging for those with little time or limited home space.